NUS-IDS/EventSentenceCoref/src/extsimfeats/readme.txt

 Note: The code provided is for English data.

-For Portugues/Spanish please edit the lines suitably in KMDataLoader for stanza pipeline.
+For Portugues/Spanish please edit the lines suitably in KMDataLoader for the Stanza pipeline.

-Since NER library is unavailable for Portuguese at this point, the call to markNEREntities should be changed to markNEREntities2
+Since NER library is unavailable for Portuguese at this point, the call to markNEREntities should be changed to markNEREntities2 in the normalize function of KMDataLoader when Portuguese documents are being processed.